Nichols College: Academics

 Nichols College offers two undergraduate degrees: a Bachelor of Science in Business Administration (BSBA) and a Bachelor of Arts (BA).
 The school also offers two graduate degrees: a Master of Business Administration (MBA) and a Master of Science (MS).
 Certificates are also offered in similar disciplines.

 The college also offers a four-year Professional Development Seminar (PDS) program of single-credit academic courses.
 First-year students receive mentoring with the transition to college, and then focus on developing a professional brand in their second year.
 The third year explores refining interviewing and networking skills, and the final year focuses on career and life after college.

 Campus

 The 200-acre Nichols College campus is separated into North and South Campus, which are divided by the Fels Student Center.

 Opened in 2012, Fels is centrally located on the Nichols campus.
-At 30,000 square feet, the center houses the departments of student services, residential life, career services, club meetings spaces, food services, student lounges, a bookstore, and WNRC-LP, the campus radio station.
+At 30,000 square feet, the center houses the departments of student services, residential life, career services, club meetings spaces, food services, student lounges, a bookstore, and WNRC-LP, the college's student-run radio station.

 North Campus consists of ten college buildings, most of which are academic halls.
 The southernmost point is marked by Conrad Hall, while the westernmost is Conant Library.
 Along with Academy Hall, they are the oldest buildings on campus.
 South Campus consists of twelve buildings.
-The northernmost structure is the Currier Center, the southernmost is Kuppenheimer Hall, and the easternmost is the Athletic and Fitness Center.
+The northernmost structure is the Currier Center, the southernmost is Kuppenheimer Hall, and the easternmost is the Athletic and Recreation Center.